-In case you missed it, Hollywood’s hot new shoe trend is made of plastic—clear plastic sandals, stilettos, mules…even over the knee boots!
-Just recently, Kim Kardashian showed off a pair of pointy-toed plastic heels (she calls them Cinderella shoes) from hubby Kanye West’s Yeezy line, and her Instagram followers went wild for the look!
+In case you missed it, Hollywood’s hot shoe trend is still made of plastic—clear plastic sandals, stilettos, mules…even over-the-knee boots!
+Kim Kardashian is famous for rocking crazy trends (remember her caution tape dress?) so it's not shocking that she's also showed off a pair of pointy-toed plastic heels (she calls them Cinderella shoes) on Instagram, leaving her followers going wild for the look!

 Just Say No to Plastic Shoes

 But there’s worse news about plastic shoes than just the smell of them.
-You know that warm, moist environment created in your shoe as your feet get all sweaty in their unbreathable encasement?
-That basically creates the perfect breeding ground for foot fungus—I’m guessing a good case of athlete’s foot will make even the trendiest shoe-lover rethink a pair of see-through heels (not pretty or comfortable!)
+You know that warm, moist environment created in your shoe as your feet get all sweaty?
+Because they're stuck in their unbreathable encasement?
+That basically creates the perfect breeding ground for foot fungus—I’m guessing a good case of athlete’s foot will make even the trendiest shoe-lover rethink a pair of see-through heels.
+(It's not pretty or comfortable!
+Yet we can take care of it quickly and effectively in the office. )

 Another problem with hard shoes?
 People’s feet swell throughout the day—especially when they are stuck in hot, sweaty environments like the inside of a plastic shoe.
 A shoe made of leather or even canvas has a lot more give, so it can accommodate a bit of swelling.
 Without that flexibility, your shoes can start to feel like prisons for your feet; overtime, you will likely start experiencing foot and joint pain.